What Is the Person-Centered Approach?

-The Person-Centered Approach developed from the work of the psychologist Dr. Carl Rogers (1902 – 1987).
-He advanced an approach to psychotherapy and counselling that, at the time (1940’s – 1960’s), was considered extremely radical if not revolutionary.
+The Person-Centered Approach was developed from the work of the psychologist Dr. Carl Rogers (1902–1987).
+He advanced an approach to psychotherapy and counseling that, at the time (the 1940s–1960s), was considered extremely radical, if not revolutionary.

 Originally described as non-directive, this therapy moved away from the idea that the therapist was the expert and towards a theory that trusted the innate tendency (known as the actualizing tendency) of human beings to find fulfilment of their personal potentials.
 An important part of this theory is that in a particular psychological environment, the fulfilment of personal potentials includes sociability, the need to be with other human beings and a desire to know and be known by other people.
 It also includes being open to experience, being trusting and trustworthy, being curious about the world, being creative and compassionate.